ZtaMDev/RoundJS/README.md

 ## `.round` files

-A `.round` file is a JSX-based component module (ESM) compiled by the Round toolchain.
+A `.round` file is a JSX-based component module (ESM) compiled by the Round toolchain. you can also use .jsx files but you wont get the round JSX superset features like conditional rendering and other features.

 Example `src/app.round`: